-Typically, people either like cruising…or they don’t.
+Typically, people either like geocaching cruising…or they don’t.
 Liz and I are on the fence though.
 While we love backpacking and going on our own, we also enjoy the carefree ways of cruising.
 Sometimes it’s nice to just sit back and relax on a leisurely cruise vacation; laying by the pool with a drink in our hands and feeling the wind on our face.

 Liz and I got married in Key West in October of 2012.
-And we had such a blow out crazy fun weekend in The Florida Keys with our friends from all over the country, that we desperately needed some relaxation after the big weekend.
+And we had such a blow out the crazy fun weekend in The Florida Keys with our friends from all over the country, that we desperately needed some relaxation after the big weekend.
 So we decided to go on a cruise and let someone else plan our mini vacation for us.

 Our first stop was in Ocho Rios, Jamaica.
 We knew this to be the home of Bob Marley and wanted to grab a geocache to remember our time in Jamaica.
 We hopped on a Bob Marley tour and headed up through the mountains to Nine Mile.